gleam-lang/website/src/tour/custom-types.md

 }
 ```

-Gleam doesn't have exceptions of `null` to represent errors in our programs,
+Gleam doesn't have exceptions or `null` to represent errors in our programs,
 instead we have the `Result` type.
 If a function call fail wrap the returned
 value in a `Result`, either `Ok` if the function was successful, or `Error`
 if it failed.